sterrevangeest/web-app-from-scratch-18-19/README.md

 }
 ```

-For now I only use the keys `artObjects.longTitle` and `artObjects.WebImage.url`.

 ### Rendering data

 I have tried two different ways for rendering the data:

-1. With `document.createElement()` and `element.append()`, which you can see in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xml.js).
+1. With `document.createElement()` and `element.append()`, which you can see in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xml.js). personally I think this way is "cleaner", but when you have to create lots of elements, the code will become less readable.

 2. With template literals with `.innerHTML`, whick you can find in [this file](https://github.com/sterrevangeest/web-app-from-scratch-18-19/blob/master/week1/public/js/xmlPromise.js)

 ## The code